Forest Type Classification from Satellite Imagery: Mapping What Grows Where

 Plantation vs. natural forest: This distinction is increasingly important for sustainability certification and carbon accounting.
 Spectral differences are subtle, but structural regularity (visible in SAR texture and VHR optical) and phenological uniformity (all trees same age = synchronized phenology) help distinguish plantations from natural forests.

 Forest type classification from satellites serves the fundamental need to know not just where forests are, but what kind of forests they are.
-This information drives forest management, conservation planning, fire risk assessment, and carbon accounting — applications where the distinction between a fire-resistant old-growth hardwood forest and a fire-prone young conifer plantation makes all the difference.
+This information drives forest management, conservation planning, fire risk and burn severity assessment, and carbon accounting — applications where the distinction between a fire-resistant old-growth hardwood forest and a fire-prone young conifer plantation makes all the difference.
+It also underpins the harder problems of separating degradation from outright deforestation and running repeat classifications for area monitoring over time.